 For example, a person motivated to find their keys may quickly spot them on a cluttered table, while someone biased against a certain idea may pay less attention to information that contradicts their beliefs.

-In summary, top-down processing in visual attention allows for the quick interpretation of sensory input through the influence of expectations, prior knowledge, motivation, and bias.
+top-down processing in visual attention allows for quick interpretation of sensory input through the influence of expectations, prior knowledge, motivation, and bias.
 These factors play a significant role in shaping perception and guiding attentional resources.

 When it comes to problem-solving and decision-making, there are two main approaches that are often used: top-down and bottom-up processes.
 These two methods can work together to provide a more comprehensive and effective solution to various challenges.